Will Bankruptcy Help With Divorce Obligations?

 Sometimes, a divorce can trigger a financial crisis for one or both parties involved.
 Adding divorce-related financial obligations like alimony or child support can cause significant problems, which may even lead to bankruptcy.
 It is perhaps natural to wonder if filing for bankruptcy will eliminate any of these obligations.

 The U.S. Bankruptcy Code allows individual debtors to file under either Chapter 7 or Chapter 13 protection, depending on their income level and the nature of their debts.
 Regardless of which chapter you file under, however, the Code is clear: support obligations are not dischargeable in bankruptcy.
-Support obligations, by the Code’s definition, include nearly every expense associated with them: alimony, child support and attorney fees, connected with alimony and child support.
+Support obligations, by the Code’s definition, include nearly every expense associated with them: alimony, child support and lawyer fees, connected with alimony and child support.

 The rationale behind this is simple: it would be utterly against public policy for a spouse to avoid support obligations.
 The rights of each spouse, and of any children, must be protected at all times.
 Bankruptcy can help a spouse who is behind in his/her support obligations.